Austin Weyand Guitar Receives 2018 Best of Brigham City Award for Guitar Instruction

 Popular - Fingerstyle – Classical – Flamenco – Jazz – Rock and Blues – Bluegrass and Celtic - Folk – Learning By Ear – Song Writing – Music Theory

 Austin Weyand offers guitar instruction to beginning, intermediate, and advanced level students of all ages.
-He has been teaching guitar for 25 years and relies on a wide variety of teaching methods and experiences.
+He has been teaching guitar for almost 30 years!
+He relies on a wide variety of teaching methods and experiences.
 Along with his private studio he has also taught beginning to advanced group lessons in communities, public schools, on line and at the collegiate level.
 He is currently an adjunct professor of guitar at Utah State University in Logan UT.

 Austin was a graduate assistant at Northern Illinois University where he taught advanced guitar classes and coached ensembles for 2 years.
-He has also taught beginning and intermediate guitar at Utah State University, both private and group.
+He has also taught beginning, intermediate and advanced guitar at Utah State University, both private and group.
 For 5 years Austin also taught at the Blue Sky Music Camp at Westminster College.
+He has also taught at Music Theater and Arts (MAT) camp in Evanston WY.
 Austin has consistently been a guest clinician in public schools and has been a guitar instructor for Harmony Educational Services.

 In addition to learning basic guitar which involves chords, strumming and finger picking patterns, simple songs, and reading music, students can also receive expert instruction with Austin in styles such as fingerstyle, classical, flamenco, jazz, blues, bluegrass, celtic, folk, or classic rock.
 Having played professionally in these styles Austin is able to help students with various goals including:

-- Play instrumental arrangements of songs similar to a pianist where melody and harmony are played at the same time.
+Play instrumental fingerstyle arrangements of songs.
+Similar to a pianist where melody and harmony are played at the same time.
 One man/woman band!

 Recitals are held Fall, winter, and spring and are open to the public.
 Participation is encouraged, but voluntary.